Facelift In Philadelphia

 A “turkey neck” deformity usually refers to laxity in the neck region under the chin.
 Most commonly, this laxity is due to sagging skin or muscle.
 As we age, our skin loses its elasticity and does not sit as tightly on our neck.

 Many times, excess skin alone is what causes the “turkey neck.”
-In this instance, this operation will help to remove excess skin and redrape the skin in a tighter position on the neck.
+In this instance, a facelift will help to remove excess skin and redrape the skin in a tighter position on the neck.
 If thick bands are present as well, then laxity of the platysma muscle exists.
-This muscle is present on both sides of the neck and meets in the middle under one’s chin to form a “seam,” similar to what we see on a pair of pants.
+This muscle is present on both sides of the neck and meets in the middle under one’s chin to form a “seam,” like what we see on a pair of pants.
 As this “seam” separates with aging, the free ends of the platysma muscle become much more visible.
 Noticeable platysmal bands are seen under the chin.

-In order to correct this problem, a necklift procedure is performed in conjunction with the rhytidectomy.
+In order to correct neck bandkign, a necklift procedure referred to as a platysmaplasty, is performed in conjunction with the rhytidectomy.
 During this procedure, the free ends of the platysma muscle are brought together and the “seam” is recreated with sutures.
 After suturing the platysma muscles back together, a tighter, more youthful neckline is achieved.
 Dr. Corrado will examine your face carefully in consultation to choose which procedures are right for you.

 Many patients complain of excess sagging and fullness in the neck area under their chin.
-Commonly, this fullness is referred to by patients as their “second chin.”
-It is not uncommon for excess fatty deposits to be present in the submental area, which results in a heavy appearance to the lower face and neck.
+Commonly, this fullness is referred to by patients as their “second chin”.
+It is not uncommon for excess fatty deposits to be present in the submental area, which results in a heavy appearance of the lower face and neck.

-These fatty deposits can be corrected during a lift with liposuction.
+These fatty deposits can be corrected during a facelift with liposuction.
 A small incision no longer than a half inch is made in the crease under the chin, and a small suction cannula is used to gently suction out the excess fat.
-After fat removal, the skin is able to redrape in the neck, resulting in a more slender neckline.

 The best procedure for correction of jowls is a lower facelift.
-This targets sagging skin and muscle along the jawline and neck.
 Jowls are formed due to descent of sagging tissue in the face along the jawline.

-During this operation, these areas are addressed by tightening and removing excess tissue and skin.
+During a rhytidectomy in Philadelphia or South Jersey, the jowls are addressed by tightening and removing excess tissue and skin.
 The SMAS layer is addressed first.
-SMAS plication, placing sutures in the SMAS to tighten, is performed first.
+SMAS plication involves placing sutures in the SMAS to tighten it.
 This portion of the procedure provides a firm and refined facial foundation onto which the skin can be redraped.
-The skin is redraped onto the new facial foundation.
 The skin is then tightened and areas of excess skin are removed.
 This leads to a refined jawline and a more youthful profile.

-The main purpose of this operation is to “lift” and remove sagging skin along the face and neck.
+The main purpose of a facelift is to “lift” and remove sagging skin along the face and neck.
 It is a procedure used to combat the effects of gravity.
 Because the facial skin is tightened, as a result facial wrinkles do appear to be improved as well.
-Although this is the case, this operation is NOT the procedure needed to combat wrinkles.
+This operation is NOT the procedure needed to combat wrinkles.
 Instead, other procedures exist to eliminate wrinkles.